-The Eos is available in four different trim levels: Komfort, Lux, Executive and, new for the latest model year, Sport.
+The Eos is available in three trim levels: Komfort, Executive and Sport.

-The Komfort model comes equipped with heated leatherette (faux leather) seats, a power-driver's seat, Bluetooth connectivity, an eight-speaker sound system with an iPod input jack, 17-inch "Michigan" alloy wheels and a sunroof integrated into the car's folding hardtop.
+The Komfort model comes equipped with heated leatherette (faux leather) seats, a power-driver's seat, Bluetooth connectivity, an eight-speaker sound system with an iPod input jack, 17-inch "Michigan" alloy wheels, navigation and a sunroof integrated into the car's folding hardtop.